bmullan/ciab-remote-desktop/README.md

 To install one or more of those CIAB Web Apps you just have to click on that Icon and when prompted select "RUN IN A TERMINAL" and after doing so you will be presented with a GUI Menu where you can Check the boxes for one or more Web Applications you'd like to install.

-> NOTE:  These applications will be installed as "**nested**" LXD containers inside the CIAB-GUAC container but they will all be attached to the **same** 10.x.x.x private network that the CIAB-GUAC and the CN1 containers are attached to.
-The design of this using the "nested" LXD containers and private network has greatly enhanced the security regarding using these Web Applications as only validated users with CIAB Accounts and a login on the CN1 Mate Desktop container will have access to those web applications unless the CIAB Admin allows access from the internet via a separate configuration requirement.
+> NOTE:  These applications will be installed as peer LXD containers to the CIAB-GUAC and CN1 containers and they will all be attached to the **same** 10.x.x.x private network that the CIAB-GUAC and the CN1 containers are attached to.
+This use of the private 10.x.x.x network has greatly enhanced the security regarding using these Web Applications as only validated users with CIAB Accounts and a login on the CN1 Mate Desktop container will have access to those web applications unless the CIAB Admin allows access from the internet via a separate configuration requirement.

 Read more about the CIAB Web Application later in the Section of this README titled "CIAB Web Applications".

 These are a large group of Web based applications.
-Each selected application is installed in a "**nested**" LXD container inside the ciab-guac LXD container.
-This allows the backup or copy of all installed Web Applications just by copying or backing up the ciab-guac container itself!*
+Each selected application is installed in its own LXD container.

 There are 2 YouTube video's regarding CIAB: